Athrya-pg/CMT_project_Sea_ice_extent/README.md

 ## Instructions

-To reproduce results in the report, two steps should be followed:
+To reproduce results in the report, these steps should be followed:

 1. Build (compile) the shared library.
 2. Run the program.